CaffeineViking/vkhr/readme.md

 Reporting Bugs
 --------------

-`vkhr` is 100% bug-free, anything that seems like a bug is in fact a feature.
+`vkhr` is 100% bug-free, anything that seems like a bug is in fact a feature!

 This is a proof-of-concept research prototype, and as such, I wouldn't recommend using it for something serious, at least as it is.
 Also, do not expect this repository to be well maintained, I will not spend too much time with it after the thesis is done.